Europe's farmers stir up biogas to offset Russian energy - NewsBreak

 Europe's farmers stir up biogas to offset Russian energy

-SONCHAMP, France — (AP) — In lush fields southwest of Paris, farmers are joining Europe's fight to free itself from Russian gas.
+In lush fields southwest of Paris , farmers are joining Europe’s fight to free itself from Russian gas.

 They'll soon turn on the tap of a new facility where crops and agricultural waste are mashed up and fermented to produce “biogas.”
 It's among energy solutions being promoted on the continent that wants to choke off funding for Russia's war in Ukraine by no longer paying billions for Russian fossil fuels.